Tennessee Arrest Records Search Service

 The Tennessee Bureau of Investigation, TBI, maintains an official database that enables you to inquire about a person’s criminal history.
 It contains information on all offenses all over the state that ended up with an arrest.

 You can race Tennessee arrest records through an offline search as well.
-You will have to fill in a request form (which can be downloaded here) and send it via fax or mail to:
+You will have to fill in a request form and send it via fax or mail to:

 901 R.S.
 Gass Blvd., Nashville, TN 37216